Did you know about Turkey?

 Did You Know About Turkey?

-There are 18 attractions in UNESCO list from Turkey.
-Istanbul, Cappadocia, Hattusa, Divrigi Mosque and Hospital, Cumalikazik, Pamukkale - Hierapolis, Pergamon, Ephesus, Troy, Mount Nemrut, Xanthos – Letoon, Safranbolu, Selimiye Mosque, Diyarbakir Fortress and Hevsel Gardens and Catalhoyuk are among them.
+There are 18 attractions on the UNESCO list from Turkey.
+Istanbul, Cappadocia, Hattusa, Divrigi Mosque and Hospital, Cumalikazik, Pamukkale - Hierapolis, Pergamon, Ephesus Ancient City, Troy, Mount Nemrut, Xanthos – Letoon, Safranbolu, Selimiye Mosque, Diyarbakir Fortress, and Hevsel Gardens and Catalhoyuk are among them.

 The biggest and the oldest known temple of the world is Gobeklitepe, and it is in Sanliurfa city of Turkey.

-The oldest landscape painting of the world was found in Catalhoyuk and it is about 8500 years old.
-It was painted to a wall and is depicting the eruption of the Hasan volcanic mountain.
+The oldest landscape painting of the world was found in Catalhoyuk, and it is about 8500 years old.
+It was painted on a wall and is depicting the eruption of the Hasan volcanic mountain.

 One of the first universities of the world is Harran, and it is located nearby Sanliurfa.